- The benefits of fish oil supplementation have been grossly overstated

 More is not always better, despite our tendency to believe it is.

-Note: As always, I’m open to discussion and dissenting views.
-But please don’t link to short-term studies on the efficacy of fish oil, because as I’ve explained in this article, it’s the long-term effects that we’re primarily concerned with.
-I’d be interested in seeing any studies longer than 2 years showing that 1) fish oil benefits extend beyond reducing arrhythmia in patients with chronic heart failure and patients who have recently survived a heart attack, 2) doses higher than 1g/d produce a larger benefit than doses of 1g/d, and (most importantly) 3) doses of >1g/d or higher do not increase the risk of heart disease or death
+Note: As always, I’m open to dissenting views, but I’m not convinced by short-term studies on the efficacy of fish oil.
+As I’ve explained in this article, it’s the long-term effects that we’re primarily concerned with.
+I’d be interested in seeing any studies longer than 2 years showing that 1) fish oil benefits extend beyond reducing arrhythmia in patients with chronic heart failure and patients who have recently survived a heart attack, 2) doses higher than 1g/d produce a larger benefit than doses of 1g/d, and (most importantly) 3) doses of >1g/d or higher do not increase the risk of heart disease or death.